-This study was focused on the safety and protective efficacy of genetically modified Plasmodium berghei (Pb(PfCS@UIS4)) malaria parasites in healthy volunteers.
+This study was focused on the safety and protective efficacy of genetically modified Plasmodium berghei (Pb(PfCS@UIS4)) malaria parasites in healthy study participants.
 This multi-center study was performed in close collaboration with Erasmus MC.

 Outcome: Immunization with PbVac is safe and well tolerated with induction of functional immune responses in in vitro assays.
 No complete protection was not observed, but there was significant delay in parasite patency after the controlled human malaria infection challenge.